 We keep close in our heart those we were unable to visit this year, including SFC Ronald Wood, a fellow soldier I deployed with who was killed in Iraq.
 We also keep close the memories of my father Ed Patterson and Elisa’s father George Bud Peterson, both military veterans.

 My heart has been touched deeply as I remember my brother Shane.
-He lost his fight against depression barely a month ago when he committed suicide.
+He lost his fight against depression barely a month ago when he was killed by suicide.

 Saturday, according to proper protocol, we raised our Flag to full-mast then solemnly lowered it to half-mast.
 At noon on Memorial Day we’ll return it to full-mast.